The Horniman would like to make visiting as accessible as possible for all of our visitors.

 Find out more about the Gardens:

-The Natural History Gallery Balcony and Music Gallery Hands on Space remain closed but we plan to open them when all the necessary distancing and safety measures are in place.
+The Music Gallery Hands on Space and Library remain closed but we plan to open them when all the necessary distancing and safety measures are in place.

 Many of our interactive exhibits will not be available or have been adapted for your safety.
 Our popular volunteer-led handling trolleys will return again once it is safe to do so.

 The toilets at the main entrance and the cloakroom will be closed to Museum visitors – they are available to Cafe visitors only).
 Please follow safety measures when using the Gallery Square toilets.

 This website is run by Horniman Museum and Gardens.
 We want as many people as possible to be able to use this website and for it to be a useful tool for all.
 For example, that means you should be able to: